 Parent and Family Advocate - Point of contact for parents, families and caregivers.
 Helps them navigate Center resources, as well as resource partners within our catchment area.

-ESOL Professional Development Specialist - Provides professional development support for English Learners, educators and leaders.
+ESOL Professional Development Specialist - Provides professional development support for English Learners, educators, and leaders.

 Communications and Marketing Specialist - Design and deliver communications to multiple audiences highlighting services, resources and impact of the Center.
 Half-time position.